hdoverobinson/wx-star_false-color/README.md

 Files for other application-specific false color implementations will be placed in their own subdirectories:
 goestools by Pieter Noordhuis: https://github.com/pietern/goestools

-Please note the false color lookup tables here are meant for GOES-R ABI CMIPs via HRIT and not for the GOES-N series of satellites.
+Please note the false color files here are meant for GOES-R ABI CMIPs via HRIT and not for the GOES-N series of satellites.